rroppolo/bootstrap-multisuggestplugin/README.md

 userSuggestPlugin
 =================

-User suggestion autocomplete / dropdown widget
+User suggestion autocomplete / dropdown widget that extends the Bootstrap typeahead plugin functionality.

 To use the user suggest plugin, please specify the following options: